netgroup/srv6-mantoo/README.md

 now you have started the topology defined in the file abilene.py (11 routers and 11 servers):

-    # Define the switches representing the cities
+    # Define the routers representing the cities
     routers = ['nyc', 'chi', 'wdc', 'sea', 'sun', 'lan', 'den', 'kan', 'hou', 'atl', 'ind']

-    # Define the hosts representing the cities
+    # Define the servers representing the cities
     hosts = ['hnyc', 'hchi', 'hwdc', 'hsea', 'hsun', 'hlan', 'hden', 'hkan', 'hhou', 'hatl', 'hind']

 The file topology.json in the deployment folder provides the topology with IPv6 addresses: